Avebury: Construction

 The chronology of Avebury's construction is unclear.
 It was not designed as a single monument, but is the result of various projects that were undertaken at different times during late prehistory.
 Aubrey Burl suggests dates of 3000 BC for the central cove, 2900 BC for the inner stone circle, 2600 BC for the outer circle and henge, and around 2400 BC for the avenues.

 The construction of large monuments such as those at Avebury indicates that a stable agrarian economy had developed in Britain by around 4000–3500 BC.
 The people who built them had to be secure enough to spend time on such non-essential activities.
 Avebury was one of a group of monumental sites that were established in this region during the Neolithic.
-Its monuments comprise the henge and associated long barrows, stone circles, avenues, and a causewayed enclosure.
+Its monuments comprise the henge and associated long barrows, stone circles, avenues and a causewayed enclosure.
 These monument types are not exclusive to the Avebury area.
 For example, Stonehenge features the same kinds of monuments, and in Dorset there is a henge on the edge of Dorchester and a causewayed enclosure at nearby Maiden Castle.
-According to Caroline Malone, who worked for English Heritage as an inspector of monuments and was the curator of Avebury's Alexander Keiller Museum, it is possible that the monuments associated with Neolithic sites such as Avebury and Stonehenge constituted ritual or ceremonial centres.
+According to archaeologist Caroline Malone, who worked for English Heritage as an inspector of monuments and was the curator of Avebury's Alexander Keiller Museum, it is possible that the monuments associated with Neolithic sites such as Avebury and Stonehenge constituted ritual or ceremonial centres.

 Archaeologist Mike Parker Pearson noted that the addition of the stones to the henge occurred at a similar date to the construction of Silbury Hill and the major building projects at Stonehenge and Durrington Walls.
 For this reason, he speculated that there may have been a "religious revival" at the time, which led to huge amounts of resources being expended on the construction of ceremonial monuments.

 Archaeologist Aaron Watson highlighted the possibility that by digging up earth and using it to construct the large banks, those Neolithic labourers constructing the Avebury monument symbolically saw themselves as turning the land "inside out", thereby creating a space that was "on a frontier between worlds above and beneath the ground."

 Henge

 The Avebury monument is a henge, a type of monument consisting of a large circular bank with an internal ditch.
 The henge is not perfectly circular and measures 347.4 m in diameter and over 1000 m in circumference.

 Radiocarbon dating suggests that the henge was made by the middle of the third millennium BC.

-The top of the bank is irregular, something archaeologist Caroline Malone suggested was because of the irregular nature of the work undertaken by excavators working on the adjacent sectors of the ditch.
+The top of the bank is irregular, something Caroline Malone suggested was because of the irregular nature of the work undertaken by excavators working on the adjacent sectors of the ditch.
 Later archaeologists such as Aaron Watson, Mark Gillings and Joshua Pollard have, however, suggested that this was an original Neolithic feature of the henge's architecture.